Thamoddarit: Out of Sri Ksetra

 According to Hmannan, Thamoddarit was a nephew of Thupyinnya, the last king of Sri Ksetra Kingdom.
 In 94 CE, a civil war broke out between the Pyu and the Kanyan, two of the three main ethnic groups of the kingdom.
 (The Mranma (Burmans) were the third.)
 The Pyu initially emerged victorious over the Kanyan.
 But the victors soon broke into three rival groups, and a second round of war ensued.
 Taking advantage of the confusion, a fourth group, the Mon of Lower Burma drove all indigenous groups out of Sri Ksetra.

 Wandering years

-Thamoddarit led one of the refugee groups out of Sri Ksetra, and wandered on along the Irrawaddy for over a dozen years.
+Thamoddarit led one of the refugee groups out of Sri Ksetra, and wandered on along the Irrawaddy River for over a dozen years.
 They spent three years at Taungnyo near Sri Ksetra before they were driven out by the Mon.
 They spent another six years at Pantaung but the Kanyan drove them out.
 They then went to Mindon for another three years, and in 107 CE, finally stopped at the location of Pagan (Bagan).
 He incorporated nineteen villages in the area, and founded the city of Pagan.
 His dynasty became known as the Pagan Dynasty.